Rick's Free Auto Repair Advice

 Notice the absorbent fiberglass mats between plates and separators.

-They’re spill proof, so they can be installed in non-upright positions.
+They’re spill-proof so that they can be installed in non-upright positions.

 Performs better in cold weather when most flooded batteries slow down.